Funding for Therapy and Counselling

 Are there any restrictions on how I use the funding?

-The following costs are not paid for by the College: medication (e.g. prescriptions, vitamins, or supplements), charges for late or missed appointments, and preparation of third party reports.
+Your funding cannot be used to pay for any other costs, including the following: medication (e.g. prescriptions, vitamins, or supplements), charges for late or missed appointments, gratuities, and preparation of third-party reports.

 Are there any restrictions on which therapist or counsellor I use?